 The SEC noted that certain foreign funds permit "swing pricing," which provides for adjustment of a fund's NAV to effectively pass on the costs stemming from shareholder purchase and redemption activity to the shareholders associated with that activity.
 The adjustments are designed to protect existing shareholders from dilution.
 Proposed amendments to Rule 22c-1 would permit open-end funds (other than ETFs and money market funds) to establish and implement swing pricing policies and procedures that would require a fund to adjust its NAV to account for large purchases and redemptions, provided the fund's board approves these policies and procedures and any amendments.37 A fund's policies and procedures would provide that the fund would adjust its NAV by an amount designated as the "swing factor" once the level of net purchases into or net redemptions from the fund had exceeded a specified percentage of the fund's NAV known as the "swing threshold."
-Since the swing price would apply to transactions after the swing threshold, it is possible that this would encourage investors to redeem quickly in order to avoid the impact of swing pricing.
+While the goal of swing pricing is to remove the "first mover" advantage by spreading costs across all purchasers or redeemers after the threshold is reached, it is possible that this would encourage investors to redeem quickly in order to avoid the impact of swing pricing or gravitate to funds that have not elected to impose swing pricing.
+This first mover advantage might be aggravated by the tendency of modern distribution to be concentrated in a limited number of intermediaries.